Bjarrrne/ezgal/README.md

 * Does not change anything about your original files or folders.
 Nothing gets removed or added
 * Simply mount your original files folder(s) into it
 * Create thumbnails periodically and automatically
-* Offer simple search and sort functions (date, file type, metadata, etc.)
+* Offer simple search and sort functions (date, file type, metadata, etc.) (read metadata via exif or imagick?)
 * No need for a specific way of adding files.
 Simply add them in any way you want.
 FTP, PhotSync App, whatever

 ## System